anushabc/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 ## Introduction

 Our bot is now capable of taking in a user's input and responding based on the user's input.
 Unfortunately, our bot's communication skills are brittle.
 One typo, or a rephrasing of words, and the bot will not understand.
 This can cause frustration for the user.
-We can greatly increase the bot's conversational abilities by enabling it to understand natural language with the LUIS model we built in [Lab 6](../Lab6-Implement_LUIS/02-Implement_LUIS.md)"
+We can greatly increase the bot's conversational abilities by enabling it to understand natural language with the LUIS model we built in the previous lab.

 We will have to update our bot in order to use LUIS.
 We can do this by modifying "Startup.cs" and "PictureBot.cs."